akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ### The King is Coming

 The news that the king was coming spread through Stanwey like a spark in dry grass.
 Beatrice had expected fear; instead she found a kind of fierce pride.
 The village women scrubbed their doorsteps.
-The reeve set men to repairing the lane.
+The Reeve set men to repairing the lane.

-Harold, who had been quiet since the betrothal, seemed to come alive.
+Harold too, seemed to come alive.
 He walked the boundaries of the manor with Godfrey, pointing out where the old Roman road ran, where the best timber stood, where the river flooded in spring.
 His breath came short, but his eyes were clear.

 “You’ll need to know these things,” he told Godfrey, “if you mean to stand beside her.”